irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 ls (List Directories)
-Run ls with different flags and see the output you receive: ls -R: recursively list directory contents = ls -r: reverse order while sorting = ls -t: sort by modification time, newest first =
+Run ls with different flags and see the output you receive: ls -R: recursively list directory contents =  it  shows you detailed information about the files and directories you are looking at ls -r: reverse order while sorting = shows you information about a few files by reversimg the order and sorting them
+ls -t: sort by modification time, newest first = shows the newest saved files first